code4libtoronto/2016-07-28-librarycarpentrylessons/openrefine/OpenRefine.md

 Either is valid, and which is used is completely down to personal preference.
 In these notes the first syntax is used.

 Next to the 'Preview' option are options to view:

-* History - a list of transformations you've previously used with the option to reuse them immediately or to 'star' them for easy access
+* **History** - a list of transformations you've previously used with the option to reuse them immediately or to 'star' them for easy access
-* Starred - a list of transformations you've 'starred' via the 'History' view
+* **Starred** - a list of transformations you've 'starred' via the 'History' view
-* Help - a list of all the GREL functions and brief information on how to use them
+* **Help** - a list of all the GREL functions and brief information on how to use them

-### Exercise 8: Put titles into Title Case
+## Exercise 8: Put titles into Title Case
 * Facet by publisher
 * Select "Akshantala Enterprises" and "Society of Pharmaceutical Technocrats"
-    * To select multiple values in the facet use the 'Include' link that appears to the right of the facet
-* See that the Titles for these are all in uppercase
-* Click the dropdown menu on the Title column
-* Choose 'Edit cells->Transform...'
-* In the Expression box type ```value.toTitlecase()```
-* In the Preview note that you can see what the affect of running this will be
-* Click 'OK'
+* Change the titles from those to publishers from uppercase to title case using the GREL syntax.

 ## Undo and Redo
 OpenRefine lets you undo, and redo, any number of steps you have taken in cleaning the data.
 This means you can always try out transformations and 'undo' if you need to.
 The way OpenRefine records the steps you have taken even allows you to take the steps you've carried out on one data set, and apply it to another data set by a simple copy and paste operation.